-Why Your Website, Ads, Reviews, and Follow-Up Need One Owner
+Why Your Website, Campaigns, Content, and Reporting Need One Owner

-Marketing breaks when each channel has a different owner and nobody is responsible for the full path from attention to customer.
+Marketing breaks when each channel has a different owner and nobody is responsible for the full path from attention to action.

 Marketing usually breaks between tools.

-The ad gets the click, but the page is weak.
+The campaign gets attention, but the page is weak.
 The page gets the form fill, but follow-up is slow.
-The customer is happy, but nobody asks for the review.
-The report shows traffic, but nobody knows what happened after the call.
+The content exists, but nobody knows what it is supposed to support.
+The report shows traffic, but nobody knows what changed.

 Every piece may be technically working.
 The system is still leaking.